orchid00/R4da/resources.md

 # Contact

-If you have further questions, please contact me https://paulaandrea.rbind.io/
+If you have further questions, here is my website https://paulaandrea.rbind.io/ and ways to contact me

 # Last Update
 Feb 1st, 2018